BobF-Hogar/hogar-next/src/connection/weather/api_key.md

 # Weather API key

-There simply needs to be an `api_key.js` file here that sends the key as its default export.
+There simply needs to be an `api_key.ts` file here that sends the key as its default export.